 Instead of focusing on the differences between market research and market analytics, it makes a lot more sense to think of them as two separate phases of consumer investigation.
 Market research is a form of primary research, taken from the source and providing firsthand evidence; market analytics is a form of secondary research, a summary of descriptive documentation and synthesis of data drawn from a number of sources.
 That’s not to say that either of the two cannot function on their own: both can be gathered directly from consumers and ultimately analyzed through their own lens.
 Maybe a company prefers the intimacy of qualitative studies, or perhaps they only have the budget for mining social data.

 But when the two are leveraged together, their advantages amplify each other.
 While market research captures what your consumers want you to hear by verbalizing experience, market analytics offer the online behavior and patterns that consumers might not think to share, and keeps it all in a consolidated database.
 You can use the two together to validate that your online data matches your offline data; that is, your analytics reflect your research, and vice versa.

 Both disciplines have evolved drastically in recent years, but thinking of them on different playing fields only limits each of their potential.
 Market research and market analytics should be wielded as a two-pronged weapon, joining primary and secondary research to build an even more comprehensive view of the consumer, ensuring you are delivering the right messages to the right consumer at the right time.
-To learn how Google cultivates a culture of learning by leveraging agile research methodologies against their own vast analytics, watch the short video clip below.
+Here is an example of how Endangered Species Chocolate combined primary and secondary data to see a holistic picture of their consumers and how to effectively reach them.